-Adenomatous polyps or adenomas.
-Sometimes change into cancer, so adenomas are considered a pre-cancerous condition.
+- Adenomatous polyps or adenomas.
+These polyps sometimes change into cancer, so adenomas are considered a precancerous condition.

-Hyperplastic polyps and inflammatory polyps.
-More common, but in general they are not pre-cancerous.
+- Hyperplastic polyps and inflammatory polyps.
+These polyps are more common, but in general, they are not precancerous.

-We also look for other factors that can make a polyp more likely to contain cancer or increase the risk of developing colorectal cancer:
+Other factors that can make a polyp more likely to contain cancer or develop into colorectal cancer include:

 - The polyp is larger than one centimeter.

 - More than two polyps are found.

 - Dysplasia.
 Dysplasia describes an area within a polyp or the lining of the large intestine where the cells look abnormal but don’t look like true cancer cells.
 Dysplasia is a precancerous condition.

 Types of colon and rectal cancer

 - Adenocarcinomas.
 The vast majority of colorectal cancers – about 96% of cases – are adenocarcinomas.
 These cancers start in cells that make mucus to lubricate the inside of the colon and rectum.

 - Carcinoid tumors.
 These tumors start from special hormone-making cells in the intestine.